 Tropical climate with year round warmth, monsoon season May-Sept with short, sharp rainfall

-Uncover Cambodia’s rich and complex cultural history as you dive into Angkor Wat’s jungle-clad ruins of the ancient Khmer kingdom, stroll past French colonial chic in Phnom Penh and witness the scars of the more recent Pol Pot regime.
+Whether you embrace an expedition experience or dive into our community and culture program, it’s time to meet Cambodia.
+Uncover the country’s rich and complex cultural history as you dive into Angkor Wat’s jungle-clad ruins of the ancient Khmer kingdom, stroll past French colonial chic in Phnom Penh and witness the scars of the more recent Pol Pot regime.
 There is history here that can’t be taught in the classroom.
 It’s not just culture on offer during your Cambodia expedition, with steamy jungles, monkey filled forests, rice paddy fields and the beautiful Cardamom Mountains all awaiting the intrepid hiker.
 Live heart-warming moments with communities as you collaborate on local led initiatives to improve standards of education and access to vocational training.

 Don’t miss out!
 Choose to combine Cambodia with highlights of neighbouring Southeast Asian countries and create an epic adventure with double the passport stamps.
 Take in the scene with all the of sights, sounds, smells, motorbikes and monks before your journey continues over another border.

 Bike and hike your way from Kulen Mountain, home to the giant reclining Buddha, down to the charming Beng Mealea temple in the jungle.
 Drop in on waterfalls, monasteries, bat caves and visit an Angkorian elephant statue along the way.
 Stay in traditional village homestays overnight for a truly authentic experience.